61 William Street

 President Johnson appeared on this weekly television show, hosted by Worcester Regional Chamber of Commerce President Tim Murray, which focused on the Chamber’s new StartUp Worcester initiative aimed at keeping students in the Worcester area after graduation.
 During the interview Dr. Johnson discussed how Becker fosters entrepreneurship through the MassDiGI Summer Innovation Program and the upcoming Center for Global Innovation and Entrepreneurship.
 (January 2015)

 President Johnson was interviewed by WTAG AM 580 morning host Jim Polito.
-Dr. Johnson discussed Becker’s $1 million gift from 1964 alumna Colleen Barrett, president emeritus of Southwest Airlines, which will be used to name and establish the Center for Global Innovation and Entrepreneurship.
+Dr. Johnson discussed Becker’s $1 million gift from 1964 alumna Colleen Barrett, president emeritus of Southwest Airlines, which will be used to name and establish the Center for Global Leadership.
 (January 2015)

 President Johnson is quoted in this edition of University Business's "Behind the News."Read more